 Rian here - we’ve written these color grade articles for you to get the nitty gritty on each diamond color grade.
-You can also get the big picture: view our page on the diamond color scale or read more posts in diamonds 101 about specific diamond colors.
+You can also get the big picture: view our page on the diamond color grades specific diamond colors.
 Enjoy!

 The details about E Color Diamonds

 E is one very small step down the color scale from D (seems legit, sequence wise).
 An E color diamond is still sitting pretty in that ‘colorless’ range, and so it also carries the hefty price tag found with its D colored cousins.

 Of course, you also get the perk of having an icy white diamond, and provided you stick with an ‘excellent’ cut grade chances are you cannot go wrong.

 So, what is the difference between a D and E colored diamond I hear you ask?